Whistle Blower Litigation & OSC

 The complaint you file with the OSC is the only chance you have to tell the OSC what happened and why you deserve corrective action.
 This complaint, called Form 11, is 14 pages long.
 It lays out what information you must provide and also allows you to attach supplemental materials that you feel may assist in the initial review of your claim.

-An experienced OSC retaliation lawyer, such as attorney Jonathan Bell, can help you properly fill out this form.
+An experienced OSC retaliation lawyer, such as attorney Jon Bell, can help you properly fill out this form.
 Additionally, your lawyer can identify the right materials to send along with your application to give you the best chance at success.
 Finally, if the OSC concludes it will not take your case – which occurs in a majority of claims – your lawyer will be there to help walk you through the next steps of pursuing your IRA with the MSPB.Contact The Bell Law Group for Immediate Assistance

 You only have a small window of time available to file your initial whistleblower retaliation complaint with the OSC.
 Do not waste any time in seeking the help of a knowledgeable attorney who can help you with your claim.
 Contact the lawyers at our federal employee law firm today at 855-566-2355.
-We will meet with you in a free consultation, either over the phone or in person, to discuss whether you have a claim worth pursuing and, if so, what next steps you will need to take to protect your rights.
+We will meet with you in a free strategy session, either over the phone or in person, to discuss whether you have a claim worth pursuing and, if so, what next steps you will need to take to protect your rights.